Product Engineering & Embedded Software — Firmware & IoT

 What is embedded software?

-Embedded software is software written to control a specific hardware device — as opposed to general-purpose software that runs on a computer or phone.
-The term 'embedded' refers to the fact that the software is embedded within the hardware product itself, typically stored in flash memory on a microcontroller or microprocessor, and runs when the device powers on.
-Embedded software controls the hardware's behaviour: reading sensor inputs, making decisions based on those inputs, controlling actuators and outputs, managing power states, and communicating with other devices or cloud services.
-Examples of devices running embedded software include: thermostats, medical monitors, industrial controllers, automotive ECUs, smart home devices, wearables, industrial robots, and consumer electronics.
+Embedded software is written to control a specific hardware device.
+This is different from general-purpose software that runs on a computer or phone.
+The word 'embedded' means the software lives inside the hardware product itself.
+It is usually stored in flash memory on a microcontroller or microprocessor and runs when the device powers on.
+Embedded software controls the hardware's behaviour: reading sensor inputs, making decisions, controlling actuators and outputs, managing power states, and communicating with other devices or cloud services.
+Devices that run embedded software include thermostats, medical monitors, industrial controllers, automotive ECUs, smart home devices, wearables, industrial robots, and consumer electronics.

-Unlike application software, embedded software typically runs without a conventional operating system (or with a minimal real-time operating system), has strict memory and processing constraints, must meet deterministic timing requirements, and in many cases cannot be easily updated after deployment — making correctness at the point of release critical.
-Embedded software is predominantly written in C and C++, though Rust is growing in use for safety-critical applications.
+Unlike application software, embedded software typically runs without a conventional operating system — or with a minimal real-time operating system.
+It has strict memory and processing constraints.
+It must meet deterministic timing requirements.
+In many cases it cannot be easily updated after deployment, so correctness at the point of release is critical.
+Embedded software is mainly written in C and C++.
+Rust is growing in use for safety-critical applications.

 What is product engineering?

-Product engineering is the end-to-end process of designing, developing, and maintaining a technology product — covering the full software stack from conception through to production-grade deployment and ongoing iteration.
-In the context of hardware products, product engineering services typically cover all software layers: embedded firmware on the device, cloud backend processing device data, APIs connecting device and application, and the mobile or web application users interact with.
-In the context of software-only products, product engineering covers architecture, full-stack development, quality assurance, DevOps infrastructure, and ongoing product iteration.
-The distinction from project-based software development is continuity: product engineering implies ongoing ownership of the product's quality and evolution, not just delivery of a defined scope.
+Product engineering is the end-to-end process of designing, developing, and maintaining a technology product.
+It covers the full software stack from conception through to production-grade deployment and ongoing iteration.
+For hardware products, this typically means all software layers: embedded firmware on the device, cloud backend processing device data, APIs connecting device and application, and the mobile or web application users interact with.
+For software-only products, it covers architecture, full-stack development, quality assurance, DevOps infrastructure, and ongoing iteration.
+The key difference from project-based development is continuity.
+Product engineering means ongoing ownership of the product's quality and evolution — not just delivery of a defined scope.

 What regulations apply to medical device software?

-Medical device software is subject to regulatory requirements in every major market.
-In the US, the FDA classifies Software as a Medical Device (SaMD) under the Federal Food, Drug, and Cosmetic Act — the classification (Class I, II, or III) determines the pathway (510(k), De Novo, or PMA) and the level of evidence required.
-In the EU, SaMD is regulated under the Medical Device Regulation (MDR 2017/745) and in vitro diagnostic software under IVDR 2017/746.
-The primary software-specific standard across all markets is IEC 62304 — the software lifecycle process standard for medical device software — which defines requirements for software development planning, requirements analysis, architecture, detailed design, unit implementation and testing, integration and integration testing, system testing, and software release.
-Risk management for software is governed by ISO 14971.
-Cybersecurity for connected devices is increasingly regulated: the FDA's 2023 cybersecurity guidance and the EU's Cyber Resilience Act both impose specific requirements on networked medical devices.
+Medical device software faces regulatory requirements in every major market.
+In the US, the FDA classifies Software as a Medical Device (SaMD) under the Federal Food, Drug, and Cosmetic Act.
+The classification — Class I, II, or III — sets the pathway (510(k), De Novo, or PMA) and the level of evidence required.
+In the EU, SaMD is regulated under the Medical Device Regulation (MDR 2017/745).
+In vitro diagnostic software falls under IVDR 2017/746.
+The main software-specific standard across all markets is IEC 62304 — the software lifecycle process standard for medical device software.
+It defines requirements for development planning, requirements analysis, architecture, detailed design, unit implementation and testing, integration testing, system testing, and software release.
+ISO 14971 governs risk management for software.
+Cybersecurity for connected devices is increasingly regulated.
+The FDA's 2023 cybersecurity guidance and the EU's Cyber Resilience Act both impose specific requirements on networked medical devices.

 What connectivity protocol should I use for my IoT device?